Small Business, Jobs and the Economy

 Expanding Access to Capital

-Financial capital is critical for small businesses—it allows them to invest in new equipment and grow their payrolls.
+Financial capital is critical for small businesses—it allows them to invest in new equipment, hire employees, and grow.
 But that capital can be hard to come by and hard to afford.
-That’s why I successfully fought to pass the Commercial Real Estate and Economic Development (CREED) Act into law in 2015.
-It authorized the SBA’s 504 loan refinance program, allowing qualified small businesses to lock in low-cost, long-term, government-backed financing so they can protect and create new jobs.
+That’s why I successfully fought to pass the Commercial Real Estate and Economic Development (CREED) Act into law in 2015, which allows small businesses to use the SBA’s 504 loan program to refinance their non-SBA loans.
+This helps more businesses save money by using the 504 program’s lower interest, long-term, government-backed loans so they can invest in new equipment and facilities.
+And, the CREED Act is completely funded by SBA fees, which means this law helps boost the economy without costing the taxpayers a dime.

 Investing in Main Street and Supporting Entrepreneurs